elf4j/elf4j-provider/README.md

   Other than the standard streams (stdout/stderr), it may be trivial for logging to support other output channels.
-Yet on the system level, it's arguably more trivial to forward standard streams as a data source to other destinations than the Console, e.g. log files and various types of central repositories.
+Yet on the system level, it's arguably more trivial to forward standard streams as a data source to other destinations than the Console, e.g. to log files and various types of central repositories.
 A recent trend has been that such data aggregation be done via system-level collector agents (open source or commercial), and no longer a concern of the application-level logging.